tukl-msd/finance.zynqpricer.hls/README.md

 --------------------

 - bitstream: FPGA bitstreams containing accelerators for Zynq
-- hls: Accelerators written for Vivado HLS
+- hls: Accelerators written with Vivado HLS
 - ip: Packed HLS accelerators, that can be instanciated and synthesized with Vivado
 - results: deliverables of this project